-These results show that our proposed estimator of genetic covariance works well for both continuous and binary outcomes.
-The results further confirmed that many behavior-related traits share common genetic variants and physiological traits also share genetic variants; however, the genetic covariance between physiological traits and behavioral traits is small.
+These results show that our proposed estimator of genetic covariance works well for both continuous and binary traits.
+The results further confirm that many behavior-related traits share common genetic variants and physiological traits also share genetic effects.
+However, the genetic covariance between physiological traits and behavioral traits is small.